 Side note: I love that the avatar of the lady talking you through the video is wearing statement earrings, hipster glasses, and unruly hair.
 In my country, she’d be sporting a high bun and a high neckline, probably with a stern facial expression.
 The Spanish representative is so Spanish!

-Risk and high risk countries—I want to mention the list of risk and high risk countries specifically, because it is updated every week.
-There is a pdf document that is re-uploaded every 7 days in one of the drop-down menus on the Health Ministry’s website mentioned above.
+Risk and high-risk countries—I want to mention the list of risk and high-risk countries specifically because it is updated every week.
+There is a PDF document that is re-uploaded every 7 days in one of the drop-down menus on the Health Ministry’s website mentioned above.

-There is a FAQ pdf under the “Health control form and accepted certificates” menu on the Health Ministry’s website [update 2023: link no longer works, covid is gone, hoorah!].
+There is a FAQ pdf under the “Health control form and accepted certificates” menu on the Health Ministry’s website [update 2023: link no longer works, COVID is gone, hoorah!].
 It contains detailed information on what types of certificates are accepted and what they need to include to be valid for entry.

 The current rule is that at least the last dose of your vaccine must be authorized by the World Health Organization or the European Medicines Agency in order for it to be accepted for entry into Spain.
 Check the individual links of the agencies mentioned and see if you’re ok to go.
 Then check the vaccination section below to read more details.

 It’s also good to be able to check the latest Spanish news in general.
-The Local is a good website in English with a dedicated covid section.

 Tip: Your hotel will be a good source of travel requirement information, too.
 Contact the reception ahead of your trip if you have any questions about practicalities.
-In case you get sick during your trip, they will also be able to help you figure out how to get tested for covid.
+In case you get sick during your trip, they will also be able to help you figure out how to get tested for COVID-19.

-If you’re here, you’ve either navigated Spain’s travel restrictions or you're about be sent home.
+If you’re here, you’ve either navigated Spain’s travel restrictions or you're about to be sent home.
 Good luck!

 Your journey to Spain will start not at the airport, but at your computer or smartphone.
 And, for a lot of people, months before that, with a needle in their shoulder.

 Spain has varying entry requirements depending on where you come from.
-There are two groups, EU and 3rd countries, further divided by the level of covid risk you pose to Spain.
+There are two groups, EU and 3rd countries, further divided by the level of COVID risk you pose to Spain.

 Here is an overview of the general rules of entry as of February 10, 2022.
 The categories are updated weekly, but the basic requirements seem to stay the same, at least for the time being.
 Even so, always, always, read the most current information in the links provided below.

 I wanted to put this list right in the beginning so you could clearly see if you need a vaccination.
 That is the one thing that could prevent you from going to Spain at all.
-See below for further explanations on the individual requirements.
+See below for further explanations of the individual requirements.

 + either: